davebenson/doom4-walkthrough/README.md

 ## Mission 3: Fight: Obtaining the Yellow Keycard
 To get here, go out of the Field Drone area, and go straight veering around the Blue Keycard Area.
 Before you enter, you may see some Plasma Ammo.

-4 Imps, a Shielded Soldier and two Possessed Soldiers in back are ready to fight you.
+4 Imps, a Possessed Security and two Possessed Soldiers in back are ready to fight you.
 The Shielded guy is the biggest problem, and the chainsaw may be the most effective way to deal with him.

 Taking the Keycard creates a Checkpoint.